-Blood type A may predispose to some rotavirus infectionsApril 15th, 2012 in Medical research /
+Blood type A may predispose to some rotavirus infectionsApril 15, 2012 in Medicine & Health / Medical research

 Whether you become infected by some strains of rotavirus may depend on your blood type.